1 Frobisher Court, Frankston

 Step 1 - Get to know the neighbourhood

-For 1 Frobisher Court, from walking the neighbourhood, checking out the local coffee shops and visiting the local parks, it was clear to us that the neighbourhood is composed mostly of young families, blending with empty-nesters who love where they live.
+For 1 Frobisher Court, from walking the neighbourhood, checking out the local coffee shops (The Roundabout Cafe) and visiting the local parks, it was clear to us that the neighbourhood is composed mostly of young families, blending with empty-nesters who love where they live.

 With this information, combined with our estimate selling price, we chose to target our initial campaign towards first home buyers who would be looking to spend below $600,000 to take advantage of government rebates.